-Defense attorney's are trying to place blame on the child's mother, Phyllis Brown.
+Defense attorneys tried to place blame on the child's mother, Phyllis Brown.
 They say she had a life insurance policy on the child, and was suffering from financial troubles, which could have been her motive.

 Brown also testified that she had a $40,000 life insurance policy on her child, but that she had no financial difficulties, refuting the defense attorney's theory that the money could have been Brown's motive to harm the child.

 Thursday, May 23 2013 7:31 PM EDT2013-05-23 23:31:22 GMT